"crumbs of lost material add up to a feast of waste at the end of

 tax.

-Make a printed list, same order in which they appear in the aisles,
+Make a printed list of all the things that you buy in your market, in same order in which they appear in the aisles.

 the market, you have a tool that will tell you what you need, speed